llms-robustness-2025/llms-robustness-2025.github.io/index.md

 permalink: /
 ---

+## Ask/Vote on Questions

+Ask your questions, and vote on others, here: https://app.sli.do/event/ucfbxrar

 ## Overview

 Recent studies show that many NLP systems are sensitive and vulnerable to a small perturbation of inputs and do not generalize well across different datasets.
 This lack of robustness derails the use of NLP systems in real-world applications.